Overall Best Pick: A2 Hosting

 Such a comprehensive package would cost you about $96 a month, which is quite a fair rate considering all the features it offers.
 In fact, developers consider Interserver to be one of the most cost-effective Node.js hosting services for high-level apps.

-It guaranteed you the following benefits regardless of the server setup you choose:
+Why We Like Interserver Node.js Hosting: It guarantees you the following benefits regardless of the server setup you choose:

 - Low latency datacenters.